Categories

 • Be careful lifting your baby – try to use your pelvic floor muscles and TA as best you can.

-• Wear recovery support shorts – we love the SRC recovery shorts to give you that extra compression and support in your early phase.
+• Wear recovery support shorts – we love the SRC Recovery Shorts to give you that extra compression and support in your early phase.

-• Ease back into exercise with gentle walking and a pelvic floor strength and recovery program first.
+• Ease back into exercise slowly with gentle walking and a pelvic floor strength and recovery program first.

 So even though you might feel like there is nothing you can do, there certainly is.
-Start with pelvic floor exercises to reduce your abdominal separation, then build up your core muscles through our New Mum Recovery Program.
+Start with pelvic floor exercises to reduce your abdominal separation, then build up your core muscles through our New Mum Program.
 Remember the best chance at closing your abdominal separation is within the 1st 8 weeks of having your baby using core exercises.

 Want to find out how strong your pelvic floor is?